 Another aspect that has been critical is proving the business case for digital transformation.

-“A key breakthrough was when we could quantify the impact of brand experience and design.
-We could list exactly what are the key touchpoints that matter for the consumer, how are we investing in those, what is the ROI.
+“A breakthrough for us was when we could quantify the impact of brand experience and design.
+We could list exactly what are the key touchpoints that matter for the consumer, what are we currently investing in those, what is the ROI.
 When you have it on one slide you can see above-the-line isn’t even in the top five.”

 The success of her team has led to RB installing design studios in its offices around the world.
-“These studios will help us.
-On the front line, you need to connect with the consumers and you can’t do that from an HQ because you’re in an ivory tower,” she concluded.
+“They will connect with the front line and with the consumers because you can’t if you’re in a strategic function in headquarters it’s an ivory tower but you need to connect with the consumers,” she said.